Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-For the right to study for a doctoral degree, the eligibility criteria of the applicant and the selection criteria of the faculty (see section Who may apply) are considered in addition to the criteria mentioned above.
+For the right to study for a doctoral degree, the eligibility criteria of the applicant and the selection criteria of the Faculty (see section Who may apply above) are considered in addition to the criteria mentioned above.

-An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local Finnish time) on 13 December 2024 according to the instructions given in the admission notification.
-If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, the applicant forfeits the study place.
+An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local time in Finland) on 13 June 2025 according to the instructions given in the admission notification.
+If the admitted applicant does not give the notification by the end of the allotted time period mentioned above, the applicant forfeits the study place.
 A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they choose to accept the study place.
-Notification, i.e., accepting a study place, is binding and may not be cancelled or changed later.
+Notification, i.e. accepting a study place, is binding and may not be cancelled or changed later.

 Appeal for rectification